crhall-writing/crhall-writing.github.io/_poems/iron.md

 but I think my heart flies out my chest to the nearest piece of lead
 metallic poison
 and they say milk thistle might help my chances
-she’s there, thick blond hair falling down to her waistline
+she’s there, thick blonde hair falling down to her waistline
 whether in a ponytail or down, sublime
 closely related to a daisy
 and she’s got no metallic poison in her veins